Darley Mill

-Darley Mill is a historic building in Darley, North Yorkshire, a village in England.
+Darley Mill is a historic building in Darley, a village in Nidderdale in North Yorkshire, England.

 There has been a watermill on the site since the 17th century, but the current building dates from around 1800.
 The breastshot waterwheel dates from 1874.
 The building operated as a corn mill until the 1960s.
 In the 1980s, it was converted into a restaurant and shop, which was later taken over by the Yorkshire Linen Company.
 In 2016, the company closed, and the property was disused for several years.
 In 2018, planning permission was granted for its conversion into 13 houses, but this did no go ahead.
 Instead, in 2022, it was converted into nine houses, with 11 more constructed in the grounds.